 That’s the plan!
 That should give me a rough idea of how much my next service dog puppy will cost me.

 Estimated Cost For My Next Service Dog Puppy

 Here are the details for everything I think I will need to raise and train a service dog puppy from 8 weeks to 18 months old.

-QUICK TIP: Some breeders will give you a discount if your raising a puppy to be a service dog (we got a discount when we got Archer).
-On the other hand we’ve heard other breeders not willing to sell their dogs because they don’t want them working as service dogs.
+QUICK TIP: Some breeders will give you a discount if you’re raising a puppy to be a service dog (we got a discount when we got Archer).
+On the other hand, we’ve heard other breeders are not willing to sell their dogs because they don’t want them working as service dogs.

 Our $2,500 initial puppy cost includes several initial expenses including: